Skip to main content

 Yes.
 Scrambled eggs prepared properly are perfectly safe for your dogs to eat.

-However, answering that question is sort of like answering the question: should your dog eat treats?
+However, answering the question of whether dogs can have scrambled eggs is sort of like answering the question: Should your dog eat treats?
 While treats are healthy for your dog in moderation, you certainly don’t want to use them as a meal replacement or feed them to your dog in excess.

 Here are a few things to keep in mind when it comes to your canine companion and all-things-eggs.